Counselling psychologists examine a person's experience and explore underlying issues.

-Counselling psychology deals with a wide range of mental health problems that may occur such as common mental health disorders including depression, in addition to eating disorders, psychosis, personality disorder, negative life events, bereavement, domestic violence, sexual, emotional and physical abuse, traumas and relationship issues.
+They treat a wide range of mental health problems such as depression and anxiety, eating disorders, psychosis, 'personality disorder', negative life events, bereavement, domestic violence, sexual, emotional and physical abuse, trauma and relationship issues.

 Where will I work?

-Working within the NHS as a counselling psychologist, you'll work in general and psychiatric hospitals and GP surgeries.
-You may also work within:
+Working within the NHS as a counselling psychologist, you'll work in:

-Many counselling psychologists also work in academia, teaching and researching in their area of expertise.
+You could also work in academia, teaching, social justice, advocacy or research in your area of expertise.

 Most jobs in the NHS are covered by the Agenda for Change (AfC) pay scales.
 This pay system covers all staff except doctors, dentists and the most senior managers.

-While training, counselling psychologists will be paid at band 6 and, after completing their training, they will be paid at band 7.
-Psychologists in the NHS will usually work standard hours of 37.5 per week.
+After completing their training, counselling psychologists will be paid at band 7, with some opportunities to progress to higher bands later in their career.
+Psychologists in the NHS work full or part time.
 Terms and conditions can vary for employers outside of the NHS.

 In January 2018, there were 22,960 practitioner psychologists registered with the Health and Care Professions Council.